zamsyt/obsidian-ion/README.md

 # Obsidian Ion

-A theme striving for realistic neon lighting of the entire Obsidian UI.
+Striving for realistic neon lighting of the entire Obsidian UI.

 ![](ion-cover.svg)